Molly Christian Tyler

 Con: You’re Surrounded By Distractions

-Speaking of distractions, they can be a major drawback to working from home.
+On the other hand, distractions can be a major drawback to working from home.
 Whether you have laundry piling up, kids running around, noisy neighbors, or something else that threatens to pull your attention away from work, staying focused will be a challenge.

 Traditional offices are designed to help you stay on task.
 You may have a cubicle, a secluded space of your own, or a functional co-working area where you can collaborate with teammates.